Montague Street Bridge: Similar bridges

 The Napier Street Bridge, located in Footscray, in Melbourne's western suburbs, has a four-metre clearance and is similarly prone to vehicle crashes.
 Like the Montague Street Bridge, it has its own Twitter account.

-The Bayswater Bridge in Perth has a clearance of 3.8 m, and catalogues the crashes on a website modelled on the Montague Street Bridge website.
-The bridge has been struck eight times in 2018.
-Its days may be numbered, however, as a proposed upgrade to Bayswater railway station will move the station to a new, higher bridge.
+The Bayswater Bridge in Perth had a clearance of 3.8 m, and catalogues the crashes on a website modelled on the Montague Street Bridge website.
+The bridge was struck eight times in 2018.
+It was demolished in April 2023 and replaced by a new, higher bridge as part of a rebuild of the adjacent Bayswater railway station.

-The 11 foot 8 Bridge (11 ft), (formally known as the Norfolk Southern–Gregson Street Overpass, and nicknamed "The Can-Opener"), is a railway bridge in Durham, North Carolina, USA, that averages one crash a month.
+The 11 foot 8 Bridge (11 ft), (formally known as the Norfolk Southern–Gregson Street Overpass, and nicknamed "The Can-Opener"), is a railway bridge in Durham, North Carolina, US, that averages one crash a month.
 In October 2019, the bridge was raised 8 in to 12 ft 4 in but accidents continue.

 The "Fools Bridge" in Sofia Street, Saint Petersburg, Russia, also has its own humorous Twitter account.
 As of 2 February 2018, 140 vehicles had become stuck under the bridge.